TrashMob-eco/TrashMob/README.md

 ## Are you looking for contributors?

 ABSOLUTELY!
 Ping [info@trashmob.eco](mailto:info@trashmob.eco) if you want to get involved.
-All kinds of skills needed, from reactjs to website design, to aspnet core, to .NET MAUI, to PowerBI, to deployment / github skills.
+All kinds of skills are needed, from reactjs to website design, to aspnet core, to .NET MAUI, to PowerBI, to deployment / github skills.
 If you have a couple of hours a week, and want to contribute, let us know!

 ## I have an idea for a TrashMob feature!

 Fantastic!
-We want to build this out to be best site on the internet!
+We want to build this out to be best platform on the internet!
 But before you send us your idea, please take a look at the lists of [projects](https://github.com/orgs/TrashMob-eco/projects) and [issues](https://github.com/TrashMob-eco/TrashMob/issues) we already have going.
 We may already be working on your idea.
 If your idea is not there, feel free to reach out to us at [info@trashmob.eco](mailto:info@trashmob.eco)

 # Development Notes

 ## Getting Started - Development

-1. You must install the .NET 6 SDK
+1. You must install the .NET 8 SDK
 1. Install Visual Studio Code
 1. Connect to github and clone the repo
 1. Send your github id to info@trashmob.eco to be added as a contributor to the repository